Electrogravitational

 inertia as the resistance to the applied force and gravitational mass of the

-gravitons fluxes and leads to the concept of mass as a measure of the body’s
+of gravitons fluxes and leads to the concept of mass as a measure of the body’s

-emerging acceleration.
-The gravitational mass is determined from the
+The gravitational mass is

-it differs from the inertial mass of the body, since the latter takes into
+potential, and therefore it differs from the inertial mass of the body, since

-account the contributions to the mass from all the body’s proper fields.
-In the
+the latter takes into account contributions to the mass from all the body’s

-relativistic uniform system, it is found that the inertial mass is less than the
+proper fields.
+In relativistic uniform system, it is found that the inertial mass is less than the

 gravitational mass, [14] [15]